MrSakuraHub/LxHt3Team24/README.md

 https://drive.google.com/file/d/1WxrPeNCF0iT0_amJCIUlpPSM_2np_fNr/view?usp=sharing

+Description of a Task: https://docs.google.com/document/d/17rntezuiatTLp3wlRSTCcNCgQ4EHINts0XRi5e5FBm4/edit#heading=h.cn1hv2ou1bra

 Cool Team (Team 24) on the third Luxoft Hackathon dedicated to Adaptations of Veterans to peace after a Victory, has presented a following solution:

         Database SQL Server deployed onto Google Cloud Engine hosted with both Public and Private IP Access and available all over Internet

         Four apps dedicated to be the components of the integral solution to further governmental and NGO's entities in the selected area:

               ->Chat Bot in Telegram

               ->A Portal and Web Interface for Chat Bot

               ->An API Server that works with a Databased hosted on Internet allowing to work with data

               ->An Admin Panel with Chat Bot history, List of Applications and Useful statistics on the information of the programs held by